Niels-NTG/gdmc_http_interface/README.md

 ## Acknowledgements

 GDMC-HTTP has been actively developed with the help of the GDMC community.
-Of special note here is Niki Gawlik, who created the [original version](https://github.com/nilsgawlik/gdmc_http_interface) of this mod for Minecraft 1.16.5.
+Of special note here is [Niki Gawlik](https://github.com/nikigawlik), who created the [original version](https://github.com/nilsgawlik/gdmc_http_interface) of this mod for Minecraft 1.16.5.
 This repo is a continuation of their work.
+Support for the Fabric modding framework was inspired by the work of [Simon Pribylski](https://github.com/Persson-dev), who created their own port of [GDMC-HTTP for Fabric](https://github.com/Persson-dev/gdmc_http_fabric).